GICF-E/Nightmare/README.md

 When the mouse pointer enters the range, the button/checkbox turns white and plays a prompt sound.
 Clicking a button will directly perform the corresponding action, while clicking a checkbox will toggle its state.

+### Automatic Archiving System
+The archiving system of Nightmare is automatic, fast, and requires no manual intervention.
+As long as you end the game through normal means, Nightmare will automatically save your progress upon exit, and will restore to the last save point when you start the game again next time.
+To delete a save, please click `Main Page - Clear Archive` or `Esc - Clear Archive`.
+After clearing the archive, it will automatically return to the main page.
+It is normal for there to be no response when clicking `Clear Archive` on the main page.

+***Note: Under certain abnormal forced exits, the auto-save feature will not work.**

 ### Multiple Ending System
 Nightmare features multiple endings, where any action or choice made in the game can affect the final outcome.
 Including the normal death scenario, Nightmare has 4 regular endings and 2 secret endings, and we look forward to players exploring these endings on their own.

 <h2 id="section3">Implementation of Firearms</h2>

 ### Implementation of Firearms
 All firearms in Nightmare are rendered separately from the scene, overlaying the depth view of the Player layer rendered by Gun Camera on top of Main Camera.
-Thus, all firearms in FPS-Demo can never penetrate through scene objects.
+Thus, all firearms in Nightmare can never penetrate through scene objects.

 ### Shooting Judgment
 Nightmare uses two systems for judgment.
 For hit detection and damage deduction on enemies, it uses Physics.Raycast (ray detection) emitted from the gun muzzle.
 For the generation of bullet holes and interactive objects in the scene (such as oil drums, gas cylinders), and bullet holes, it uses real bullets based on Rigidbody physics, applying initial velocity to the bullets, and uses geometric node-based collision to determine impacts.